We often struggle to “find time”.

 Using your calendar to create your Week Map is a powerful tool that allows you to take control of your time and have a balanced week.

-As a side benefit, is that it allows you to rely on your calendar without having to remember whether you’re free or not, and weigh the consequences of saying yes on the spot.
+As a side benefit, it allows you to rely on your calendar without having to remember whether you’re free or not, and weigh the consequences of saying yes on the spot.

 Just open your calendar, and you will be reminded of your priorities and commitments.